Guide to Finding Scholarships and Grants for College

 Are you an upcoming high school graduate seeking a college degree in the field of science or technology?
-There are many resources you can utilize to ensure that your funding is taken care of.
+There are many resources you can use to find your funding.

-Universities offer scholarships too if you promise to go to their campus for your education.
-These can be academic scholarships rewarding students with high GPA’s and ACT/SAT scores.
-Schools do this because they are trying to increase their overall student GPA average for to make their school look better.
-If they know your high school grades are high, there is a great change your college grades with be too!
-For those students that are athletic, there are scholarships that can pay from 25 to 100 percent of your tuition if you play on the sports team.
-Finally, there are often small scholarships that are major specific that you can apply to your freshman up to junior year through the university.
+Universities offer scholarships, too, if you attend their campus for your education.
+These can be academic scholarships rewarding students with high GPAs and ACT/SAT scores.
+Schools do this because they are trying to increase their overall student GPA average to improve their school’s rankings.
+If they know your high school grades are high, there is a great chance your college grades will be, too!
+For those students that are athletic, there are scholarships that can pay from 25 to 100 percent of the tuition if you play on the sports team.
+Finally, there are often small scholarships that are major-specific that you can apply to your freshman up to junior year through the university.
 They can be found online on the college’s website.

 Generalized online scholarships can be tricky to scroll through.
-While there are some reputable websites, there are scams too.
+While there are some reputable websites, there are scams, also.
 Try to look for websites with a ‘.org’ or ‘.gov’ when you look through the search engine’s results.
-Federal Student Aid is a good reputable website with helpful tips.
+Federal Student Aid is a good, reputable website with helpful tips.

-For science, technology, engineering, and math (STEM) related funding see here.
+For science, technology, engineering, and math (STEM)-related funding, view these opportunities.

 Grants differ from scholarships in that they are free money given by the government.
 Most of the time, universities will automatically place you with grants you qualify for based on family income.
 Your financial aid advisor will discuss all you qualify for when you visit.

-For specific STEM grants, the link mentioned above is a good source.
+For specific STEM grants, this link is a good source.

 Are you prepared?

-Don’t fret too much over everything because there are always people who are happy to help!
+Don’t fret too much; there are always people who are happy to help!